Samsung/tizen-docs/docs/application/dotnet/guides/nui/text.md

 ### Decoration of Grab Handle and Selection Handle

-To decorate the grab handle and selection handle, you can use the `GrabHandleImage`, `SelectionHandleImageLeft`, `SelectionHandleImageRight` properties.
+To decorate the grab handle and selection handle, you can use the `GrabHandleImage`, `SelectionHandleImageLeft`, and `SelectionHandleImageRight` properties.

-Also you can change the color of handle using `GrabHandleColor` property.
+Also, you can change the color of the handle using the `GrabHandleColor` property.

 The following example illustrates how to decorate the Grab Handle and Selection Handle in a `TextField`: